SkillsFundingAgency/dfc-discoverskillsandcareers/readme.md

 #### Visual Studio run everything for debug

-You can set your startup projects to start all the apis and the front-end at the same time to debug.
+You can set your startup projects to start all, the apis and the front-end at the same time to debug.

 ![](screenshot-startprojects.png)